slimandslam/schwab-client-js/examples/schwab-dashboard-nextjs/README.md

 ## A stock market dashboard using the streaming class from schwab-client-js

-## Uses NextJS and Tailwind and reCharts

 <figure>
      <img src="public/schwab-dashboard-nextjs.png" alt="Description" width="800">
      <figcaption>schwab-dashboard-nextjs</figcaption>
 </figure>

-## It streams real-time market data from Schwab and displays it in charts in your web browser
+## This dashboard uses NextJS, Tailwind, and Recharts to stream real-time market data from Schwab and display it in your web browser

 ### **schwab-client-js** gives you complete access to the Schwab REST API using convenient classes and methods.
 You can stream real-time market data, create and track orders, and retrieve information about your account as well as retrieve different types of market data.